Biogas: India

 Biogas in India has been traditionally based on dairy manure as feed stock and these "gobar" gas plants have been in operation for a long period of time, especially in rural India.
+In India, early development of biogas technology during the mid-20th century included experimental and demonstration work by engineers and researchers promoting “gobar gas” systems for rural energy use.
+Among these was Dr. Ram Bux Singh, who established an early successful biogas plant in 1957 in Sitapur, Uttar Pradesh, and later contributed to applied research and dissemination of biogas systems through work associated with the Gobar Gas Research Station at Ajitmal.
+His technical work formed part of India’s early efforts to promote decentralized renewable energy solutions based on agricultural waste.
 In the last 2–3 decades, research organisations with a focus on rural energy security have enhanced the design of the systems resulting in newer efficient low cost designs such as the Deenabandhu model.
 The Deenabandhu Model is a new biogas-production model popular in India.
 (Deenabandhu means "friend of the helpless".)
 The unit usually has a capacity of 2 to 3 cubic metres.
 It is constructed using bricks or by a ferrocement mixture.
 In India, the brick model costs slightly more than the ferrocement model; however, India's Ministry of New and Renewable Energy offers some subsidy per model constructed.

 Biogas which is mainly methane/natural gas can also be used for generating protein rich cattle, poultry and fish feed in villages economically by cultivating Methylococcus capsulatus bacteria culture with tiny land and water foot print.
 The carbon dioxide gas produced as by product from these plants can be put to use in cheaper production of algae oil or spirulina from algaculture particularly in tropical countries like India which can displace the prime position of crude oil in near future.
 Union government of India is implementing many schemes to utilise productively the agro waste or biomass in rural areas to uplift rural economy and job potential.
 With these plants, the non-edible biomass or waste of edible biomass is converted in to high value products without any water pollution or green house gas (GHG) emissions.